Environment Act 2021

 The Environment Act 2021 (c.
-30) of the Parliament of the United Kingdom aims to improve air and water quality, protect wildlife, increase recycling and reduce plastic waste.
+30) is an act of the Parliament of the United Kingdom to improve air and water quality, protect wildlife, increase recycling and reduce plastic waste.
 The act is part of a new legal framework for environmental protection, given the UK no longer comes under EU law post-Brexit.

 Friends of the Earth said the act represented a reduction in protections, rather than an increase.
-In January 2021 the bill was "severely delayed" for a third time.
+In January 2021 the bill was "severely delayed" for a third time, and in March it was announced that it would be delayed for at least another six months, but in November 2021 it completed all its stages and received Royal assent.

-Details of the bill
+Provisions

-The bill included powers to prevent the export of plastic waste to developing countries, binding targets on air and water quality and wildlife conservation.
-The bill also contained provision for a new Office for Environmental Protection (OEP) watchdog and would create a framework for legally binding targets, such as to reduce particulate pollution.
-It will give people a greater say in the management of local street trees and enshrine in law the idea of biodiversity offsetting.
-The bill also included new rules intended to stop the import of wood, soy, palm oil, beef, leather and other key commodities to the UK from areas of illegally deforested land.
+The act includes powers to prevent the export of plastic waste to developing countries, to put binding targets on air and water quality and to promote wildlife conservation.
+It also provides for a new Office for Environmental Protection (OEP) watchdog and created a framework for legally binding targets, such as to reduce particulate pollution.
+It gave people a greater say in the management of local street trees and enshrined in law biodiversity offsetting.
+The act also included new rules intended to stop the import of wood, soy, palm oil, beef, leather and other key commodities from areas of illegally deforested land.

-Most of the bill applies to England and Wales only.
-Some parts, such as waste management, apply to Northern Ireland only.
-Provisions on waste including producer responsibility, resource efficiency and exporting waste apply to the whole of the UK.
-Aspects regarding the environmental recall of motor vehicles and the regulation of chemicals also apply to the whole of the UK.
+Most of the act applies to England and Wales only.
+Some sections, such as on waste management, apply to Northern Ireland only.
+Provisions on waste including producer responsibility, resource efficiency and exporting waste apply to the whole of the United Kingdom.
+Aspects regarding the environmental recall of motor vehicles and the regulation of chemicals also apply to the whole country.

-This bill as well as the updated agriculture bill and fisheries bill will form a new legal framework for environmental protections post-Brexit.
-Such obligations have for the previous forty years been defined largely by the EU.
-The UK would be able to diverge in future from new requirements in EU regulations.
+This bill, as well as the updated agriculture bill, and fisheries bill was planned to form a new legal framework for environmental protections post-Brexit.
+Such obligations had, for the previous forty years, been defined largely by the EEC and the EU, but post-Brexit divergence from the requirements of EU legislation was possible.